tomaszkingukrol/async-data-flow/README.md

     asyncio.run(main())

-In this example we call single package grabbing data from source and put them to destination.
-Of courde we can execute many of this packages using asyncio.create_task() function.
+In this example, we call single package grabbing data from source and put them to destination.
+Of course we can execute many of these packages using asyncio.create_task() function.

 ### passing arguments and retrieving results in DataFlow

 DataFlow class is Callable.
-When we create them we define elemets of DataFlow as a tuple containing functions:
+When we create them we define elements of DataFlow as a tuple containing functions:

     (source, destination)

-We pass initial arguments to Data Flow when we call DataFlow class object.
+We pass initial arguments to DataFlow when we call DataFlow class object.
 We must use only keyword arguments:

     await dataflow(endpoint=endpoint)

-Initial arguments are passed to first element in DataFlow.
+Initial arguments are passed to the first element in DataFlow.
 All functions used in DataFlow must use only POSITIONAL_OR_KEYWORD arguments.
-Returned values from functions must be a dictionary which is unpacked as keyword arguments passing to next element in DataFlow.
-Next element check if can pass all arguments to own function, if yes execute this function, if not pass arguments to next element.
+Returned values from functions must be a dictionary which is unpacked as keyword arguments passing to the next element in DataFlow.
+Next element checks if it can pass arguments to its own function, if yes, it executes this function, if not, it passes arguments to the next element.
 This process continues until the end of DataFlow package.
-Package return dictionary from last executed function.
+The package returns the dictionary from the last executed function.

 ### args_mapper

-We can use in Data Flow functions returned other values that dictionary.
-We can transform passed argumets and returned values using args_mapper:
+We can use in DataFlow functions which return other values than the dictionary.
+We can transform passed arguments and returned values using args_mapper:

     from asyncdataflow import args_mapper